Rising-Stars-by-Sunshine/YP_STATS201_Final/README.md

 ### **Living a Purposeful Life**

 Envisioning the future, I aspire to be a pioneer in the field, contributing to advancements recognized globally.
-Winning the Nobel Prize or Turing Award is not just a personal dream; it's a testament to the impact I hope to make.
-My feature sentence reflects a commitment to interdisciplinary research: "Yian Pei, a catalyst for change in healthcare and technology, revolutionized the application of machine learning to predict and prevent cardiovascular diseases, advancing human civilization."
+Winning the Nobel Prize or Turing Award is not just a personal dream; it's a testament to the impact I hope to make. <s>My feature sentence reflects a commitment to interdisciplinary research: "Yian Pei, a catalyst for change in healthcare and technology, revolutionized the application of machine learning to predict and prevent cardiovascular diseases, advancing human civilization."</s>

 My purpose is to be the founding figure of transformative advancements, leaving a legacy that positively influences the intersection of artificial intelligence and healthcare.